Powerlearnproject/se-assignment-day-2-git-and-github-halima-gonah/README.md

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
 Forking a repository on GitHub creates an independent copy of another user’s repository under your GitHub account.
 This allows you to freely modify the project without affecting the original repository.

 Forking vs. Cloning
-Feature	      Forking	                                   Cloning
-Purpose:	Creates a copy of a repository            	Creates a local copy on your computer
+Forking	creates a copy of a repository on GitHub for independent modifications while Cloning creates a local copy on your computer for development.
-          on GitHub for independent modifications.    for development.
-Location:	Exists on GitHub under your account.
-Exists only on your local machine.
+Forking	exists on GitHub under your account while Cloning exists only on your local machine.
-Affects 	No, changes stay in your fork unless 	      No, unless changes are pushed to a shared Original   a pull request is made.                      remote repository.
+Forking	does not affect original repo i.e changes stay in your fork unless a pull request is made while i cloning, changes are pushed to a shared remote repository.
-Repo?   :
-Use Case:	Contributing to open-source projects 	      Working on a local copy for personal
-           or experimenting with code.                 development or private projects.
+Forking is useful in contributing to open-source projects or experimenting with code while Cloning is useful when working on a local copy for personal development or private projects.
       When is Forking Useful?
 i) Contributing to Open-Source Projects – Developers fork repositories, make changes, and submit pull requests to propose modifications. ii) Experimenting Without Risk – Forking allows testing new features without altering the original project. iii) Personalizing an Existing Project – Developers can customize open-source software for personal or organizational use.